fattminer/remouseable-rerusted/obsidian-vault/Projects/reMouseable AI Handoff.md

 - Live Linux Wayland/Hyprland path was tested on June 5, 2026 with a real tablet. `hyprctl monitors -j` detected a 1920x1200 monitor at scale 1.50 as 1280x800 logical pixels.
 Relative uinput motion now emits small frames; the user reported scaling felt much better after the change.
 - `--host-driver=auto` resolves to uinput only on Linux Wayland and Enigo elsewhere.
 The Linux-only `evdev` dependency and uinput code are `cfg(target_os = "linux")`.
 - `uinput-tablet` exists as an experimental absolute virtual tablet backend but did not work reliably in Hyprland testing; keep relative `uinput` as Wayland default.
+- Windows application icon work landed on June 8, 2026. `build.rs` uses `winresource` to embed `remouseable-icon.ico` for Windows targets.
+The ICO was generated from the root `remouseable-icon.png` and contains 16, 32, 48, 64, 128, and 256 px entries.
+- The embedded icon is used by Explorer, shortcuts, and the taskbar when `remouseable.exe` owns its own console window.
+If launched inside Windows Terminal, PowerShell, or another existing terminal host, the taskbar button belongs to that host and shows the host icon.

 Repository had no uncommitted changes when initially assessed on June 4, 2026.
 Recheck with `git status --short` before work.